osuosl/osuosl-pelican/content/services/opence.rst

 Setting up the software repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Open-CE MLDL packages are distributed as conda packages in an online conda repository. conda must be configured to give priority to installing packages from this channel.
+The Open-CE MLDL packages are distributed as conda packages in an online conda repository.
+Conda must be configured to give priority to installing packages from this channel.

 Add the Open-CE channel to the conda configuration by running the following command: